julienreszka/always-new-to-you-youtube-chrome-extension/README.md

 ## Installation

 1. Clone this repository to your local machine.
-(If you don't know how to clone you can download the zip file and extract it)
+(If you don't know how to clone you can click on the green button with "code" to download the zip file, then you extract it)
 2. Open Chrome and navigate to `chrome://extensions`.
 3. Enable Developer mode by clicking the toggle switch at the top right.
 4. Click the `Load unpacked` button and select the extension directory.